 - Stir-fry, uncovered, for 5 minutes longer, or until the eggplant is just tender.

-- Serve at once with hot cooked rice or noodles with either or both of the optional garnishes.
+- Serve at once with hot cooked rice or noodles.
+Garnish each serving with scallions, and if desired, sprinkle with sesame seeds.